Arnabds/Arnab/README.md

             Learning process from my side about bigger graduate student organizations.
 Chaired the diversity board and worked in the committee of                  summer research funding.
 - GPSG representative(ongoing)
   2021-2024
             Elected in 03.2023.
-Being on the executive board, was on the selection board for the ASGSO summer research grant, and had meetings with                the Graduate deans about the betterment of graduate student life like salary raise, health insurance benefits, etc.}\\
+Being on the executive board, was on the selection board for the ASGSO summer research grant, and had meetings with                the Graduate deans about the betterment of graduate student life like salary raise, health insurance benefits, etc.

+## Social work
+- In my undergrad, completed 30 hours of environment cleaning and 60 hours in rural child education.
+A group of people actively participated in cleaning our local streets and traveled inter-district teaching village kids who were below the poverty level
+- In my undergrad, served 50 hours of cleaning the college surroundings and planted 150 trees.
+- At IISER, participated in teaching Bhauri village students.
+From Cheenta, participated in teaching kids in Sunderbans in India.

 ## Publications
 1. Gupta, Ashish; Dey Sarkar, Arnab; A Dichotomy for the Gelfand–Kirillov Dimensions of Simple Modules over Simple Differential Rings(08.16.2017).
 DOI:10.1007/s10468-017-9728-6
 2.

+## A Little More About Me
+Alongside my research interests, some of my other interests and hobbies are:
+- story book reading(Reading 'Atomic habits' now)
+- Gaming, Love to play Call of Duty mobile
+- Gym, trying head stand now a days
+- Cooking, I rate myself a pro in Bengali dishes.
+Hope to open a restaurant post-retirement.

 - [Data Science Blog](https://medium.com/@shawhin)